bartbutenaers/node-red-contrib-msg-router/README.md

 However in some cases cloning should be avoided, especially when lot's of data is involved.
 For example when the messages contain images, unnecessary cloning of messages will result in bad ***performance***.
 If the images are being send to N image *manipulation* nodes, cloning will be required.
 But when the images are being send to N image *analyzing* nodes (that don't manipulate the message content), it will be much faster to send the original message to those nodes.

-*CAUTION: Sending messages (without cloning) to multiple nodes might cause problems!!!
+*CAUTION*: Sending messages (without cloning) to multiple nodes might cause problems!!!

 ## Delays
 A delay can be specified (in milliseconds) for every output.
 These delays can be used by all router types.
 When a message arrives on an output, it will be delayed with the interval specified for that output.